Rouge Beach and Marsh

 From downtown Union Station, take the GO Train Lakeshore East to Rouge Hill GO Station (5 stops).
 From Rouge Hill GO Station you can walk 10-15 minutes east along the Waterfront Trail to arrive at Rouge Beach or catch TTC Bus 54A on Lawrence Avenue east and get off 3 stops later at Starspray Loop, also on Lawrence Avenue, then walk 2 minutes east to arrive at Rouge Beach.

-Launch your canoe at Glen Rouge Campground and paddle south to Rouge Marsh and Rouge Beach.
+Launch your watercraft at Glen Rouge Campground and paddle south to Rouge Marsh and Rouge Beach.

 Please note: Barbecues are now prohibited at Rouge Beach and open fires will remain prohibited throughout the park to better align with City of Toronto parks.
 This is to reduce littering and encourage respectful use at night to ensure that Rouge National Urban Park remains a safe and welcoming place for all visitors.